Floor Tape Store

 the six problem solving steps

-3. the 6 step problem solving model
+3. 6 steps of the problem solving process

 the six problem solving steps